Fresh or Frozen Broccoli in Casserole?

 • Fresh Broccoli: Fresh broccoli typically has a sweeter taste and a crunchy texture that holds up well after baking.
 It’s ideal for casseroles where a little bite adds to the dish’s appeal.

-• Frozen Broccoli: Frozen broccoli tends to be softer due to the freezing process.
+• Frozen Broccoli: Frozen broccoli often has a softer texture because of the freezing process.
 This can be advantageous for casseroles, as it blends easily with other ingredients.
 It’s a great choice for those who prefer tender vegetables in their baked dishes.
+Whether you use fresh or frozen broccoli in casserole, both options can contribute to a delicious and satisfying meal.

 To learn more about balancing textures in vegetable casseroles, check out Corn Casserole with Jiffy: The Ultimate Comfort Food.